buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.1.3 =
+ * Allow uploading from activity stream without needing to post content.
+It make the uploading more easier and user friendly.
+ * Add options to allow site admin control the media size and cropping behaviour.
+Size settings are available from MediaPress->Settings->General screen.
+ * Use 'large' image size instead of the original on single media page and lightbox.
+ * Better lightbox comment.

 = 1.1.2 =
  * Add filter  'mpp_used_space' to allow filtering total used space.